chimericdream/worldofpannotia.com/src/_races/bugbear.md

     - baseEcl: 4
       levelAdjust: 2
       traits: |
-         * Racial Hit Dice: A bugbear begins with three levels of humanoid, which provide 3d8 Hit Dice, a base attack bonus of +2, and base saving throw bonuses of Fort +1, Ref +3, and Will +1.
+         * Racial Hit Dice: A bugbear begins with three levels of humanoid, which provide {% die_roll 3 8 0 %} Hit Dice, a base attack bonus of +2, and base saving throw bonuses of Fort +1, Ref +3, and Will +1.
          * Racial Skills: A bugbear's humanoid levels give it skill points equal to 6 * (2 + Int modifier).
 Its class skills are {% skill_link climb %}, {% skill_link hide %}, {% skill_link listen %}, {% skill_link move-silently %}, {% skill_link search %}, and {% skill_link spot %}.
          * Racial Feats: A bugbear's humanoid levels give it two feats.
 ---